Welcome to Reception!

 Expressive Arts and Design:

 We will continue to work on our colour mixing skills

-We will learn how to use a variety of materials to build houses for the three little pigs.
+We will learn how to use a variety of materials to build houses for different animals

 In reception we teach to the early years foundation stage curriculum.
 More information can be found here: